Godmonster of Indian Flats: Reception and legacy

 A 35mm print of Godmonster has been archived by the American Genre Film Archive, who scanned the print and released the film in 4K on Blu-ray disc in 2018.
-The film likely inspired the 2006 New Zealand horror-comedy film Black Sheep, with IMDb going so far as to label the latter a "remake".

-The soundtrack to Godmonster was used in the 1996 video game Noir: A Shadowy Thriller.
+RiffTrax, consisting of former Mystery Science Theater 3000 alumni Michael J. Nelson, Bill Corbett and Kevin Murphy, riffed the film on March 23, 2018 claiming it to have riffed one of the "weirdest" movies ever made.